ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-underlay-lag.md

 - Each physical port will have a port representor in ACC.
 P4 runtime rules are configured to map VFs and their corresponding port representors.
 - Each physical port will have a corresponding APF netdev on HOST.
 Create port representors in ACC for each HOST APF netdev.
 These APF netdevs on HOST will receive unknown traffic for applications to act on.
 - All port representors should be part of an OvS bridge.
 Based on topology, this OvS bridge will just perform bridging.
-- TEP termination on a bond interface which is used to enable underlay connectivity for VxLAN traffic.
+- TEP termination on a bond interface is used to enable underlay connectivity for VxLAN traffic.
 - OvS bridges and VxLAN ports are created using ovs-vsctl command (provided by the networking recipe).
 - Bond is created using bonding driver in kernel.
 - All port representors are attached to OvS bridge using ovs-vsctl command.